awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 #.
 From the Analytics view in the Pinpoint console, choose :guilabel:`Events`.

 #.
-Use the Event drop down to filter the event type (event types may take several minutes to appear).
+For :guilabel:`Event`, filter on the event type (event types may take several minutes to appear).

    .. image:: images/pinpoint-addnote.png
       :scale: 100 %